ydavidchen/DeepLearning3/README.md

 ## Approach

-* Prior to modeling, both the training and test data have been extracted into 227x227x3 numpy arrays using the script `processData.py`.
+* Prior to modeling, both the training and test data have been extracted and reshaped as 227x227x3 numpy arrays.
+See script `processData.py`.
-* The original implementation of ImageNet (AlexNet), later implemented in library Keras, was modified to accommodate multi-task learning problem (there the number of tasks is 85) with 25 epochs.
+* The original implementation of ImageNet (AlexNet), later implemented in library Keras, was modified to accommodate the present multitask learning problem (there the number of tasks is 85) with 25 epochs.
   - Instead of "accuracy", a custom implementation of F1 Score was used as the metric for optimization for each epoch.
   - Stochastic gradient descent with 0.9 momentum was used to optimize the _binary_crossentropy_ objective.
   - A sigmoid final activation layer (instead of softmax proposed by the original ImageNet) was implemented to estimate class labels.
 These are implemented in the script `trainDeepCNN.py`.
 * Training performance:
-  - On final epoch: `loss: 0.3010 - customF1: 0.8104 - val_loss: 0.3588 - val_customF1: 0.7728`
+  - On final epoch: `0.2731 - customF1: 0.8309 - val_loss: 0.3775 - val_customF1: 0.7703`
-  - Training Accuracy: 82.65%
+  - Training Accuracy: 82.17%
-  - Validation Accuracy: 77.27%
+  - Validation Accuracy: 77.02%
-  - Training F1 score: 0.83
+  - Training F1 score: 0.82
   - Dev-Set F1 score: 0.77

 ## File Structure